Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Taking a look back at point #1 from the four main points in Chapter 2:

-This chart is demonstrating consistent year-round protection without gaps.
+This chart demonstrates consistent year-round protection without gaps.

-Persistent immunity is really an unfortunate phrasing considering the connections between persistent virus and Long COVID, but we can work on that later…
+Persistent immunity is an unfortunate phrasing considering the connections between persistent virus and Long COVID, but we can work on that later.

-The chart above shows both the original version and the BA.1 update comparatively ending up in roughly the same place, even though they started off with the newer version having a slightly lower response…
+The chart above shows both the original version and the BA.1 update comparatively ending up in roughly the same place, even though the newer version started with a slightly lower response…

 mRNA was not able to do this between versions.